clairepost/QuechuaGlottochronology/README.md

 ------------------------------------------------------------------------------

-This project uses R-Studio to create different visualizations of change over time in Quechua.
+This project uses R to create different visualizations of change over time in Quechua.
 I am particulary interested in how colinization has affected the Quechua language and thus have created models to analyze the significance of Spanish influence by using a Quechua translation dictionary.